openwisp/openwisp-wifi-login-pages/README.md

 ### Deploy it in production

-An automated installer is available at [See](https://github.com/openwisp/ansible-openwisp-wifi-login-pages/).
+An ansible role which can be used to deploy and maintain this app is available, see [ansible-openwisp-wifi-login-pages](https://github.com/openwisp/ansible-openwisp-wifi-login-pages/).

 ### Prerequisites